trafficparrot/trafficparrot-examples-openshift/README.md

-# Traffic Parrot service virtualization, API mocking and API simulation with Openshift
+# Traffic Parrot service virtualization, API mocking and API simulation with OpenShift 3

-This is an example of how to deploy and use a [service virtualization, API mocking and API simulation tool Traffic Parrot](https://trafficparrot.com) with Docker and Openshift.
+This is an example of how to deploy and use a [service virtualization, API mocking and API simulation tool Traffic Parrot](https://trafficparrot.com?utm_source=trafficparrot-examples-openshift) with Docker and Openshift 3.

-Follow the examples below to use Traffic Parrot in an [OpenShift](https://www.openshift.com/) environment.
+Follow the examples below to use Traffic Parrot in an [OpenShift 3](https://docs.openshift.com/container-platform/3.11/welcome/index.html) environment.

+## Notes
+* OpenShift 3 is now in [end of life](https://access.redhat.com/support/policy/updates/openshift_noncurrent#hist_dates) phase in favour of OpenShift 4
+* This example is still broadly applicable to OpenShift 4, but there may be slight differences in e.g. the YAML templates, permissions and `oc` commands that you will run into
+* If you are using OpenShift 4, please [contact us](https://trafficparrot.com/contact.html?utm_source=trafficparrot-examples-openshift) and we will help you to get started with an example we have validated in OpenShift 4

 ## Provision an OpenShift cluster
 There are a number of ways you can do this, for example: